Table of Contents

 9- Hyssop (Hyssopus officinalis) is used for the gentle stimulation of circulation, for intestinal catarrhs, for diseases of the respiratory tract, colds, chest and lung ailments.
 It should not be used during pregnancy.

 10- Tulasi is pungent, bitter, cardiac tonic and hot.
-It stimulates digestion, and cures obstinate skin diseases including leprosy, dysuria, vitiation of blood and pain in the sides of chest.
+It stimulates digestion and cures obstinate skin diseases including leprosy, dysuria, vitiation of blood and pain in the sides of the chest.
 It is excellent in treating cold-cough and fever.

 11- Nilgiri oil or Eucalyptus Oil is the essential oil obtained by steam distillation and rectification from the fresh leaves or the fresh terminal branches of various species of eucalyptus like Eucalyptus globulus Labill., E. fruticetorum F. von Muell., and E. smithii.
 Neelgiri Oil is useful in asthma and chronic bronchitis

 - Anti-allergic: Prevents, or relieves an allergy.

 - Anticatarrhal: Remove excess mucus from the body.